stephenh/stephenh.github.com/_posts/2010-07-07-gwt-seamless-upgrades.markdown

 ---

-I'm deploying a GWT app on Amazon's EC2 architecture behind an ELB and wanted to ensure the best experience for user's while pushing out new code updates.
+I'm deploying a GWT app on Amazon's EC2 architecture behind an ELB and wanted to ensure the best experience for users while pushing out new code updates.

 This is a short review of my most-likely-accurate findings.
-It is horribly organized and basically a public mind dump vs. a private mind dump to my fellow team members.
+It is not well organized and basically a public mind dump vs. a private mind dump to my other team members.

 RPC Key Points
 --------------